FlorescuAndrei/22-Hashtable/README.md

 -  Keys/Value pairs
 -  Optimize for retrieval (when you know the key)

-For arrays index = key , data = value but for hashtables key doesn’t have to be an integer.
+For Arrays, index = key , data = value but for Hash tables key doesn’t have to be an integer.

 Hashing
 -  Maps keys of any data type to an integer